-A Form 26 advises the pool owner how their pool does not comply and details the work needed to make it comply.
+A Form 26 advises the pool owner how their pool does not comply and details the work needed to comply.

 Some pool safety inspectors are licensed to carry out certain minor repairs.
-Pool owners can also carry out some repair and maintenance work.
+Pool owners an also carry out some repair and maintenance work.